 This Sunday School is perfect for any occasion, whether as a solo attendee like me or as a group.
 The Sunday School even boasts successfully matchmaking a couple who are still going strong several years after meeting over their first glass of wine.

 The whole class is done in such a lighthearted and fun way, and I would highly recommend doing it if you love great wine.
-At $45 per person it’s not the cheapest thing you’ll do in Vancouver but it is certainly one of the best, and will be one of the most fun and entertaining evenings you will ever have.
+At $45 per person it’s great value and it will be one of the most fun and entertaining evenings you will have in Vancouver.
 As each week offers a different theme it’s easy to go back time and time again, I know I will be going back again soon.

 Sunday School #601